 - Who takes care of me after I'm discharged from the hospital or emergency department?

 The Trauma Burn Clinic provides outpatient care for patients who have traumatic injuries, burns, or other surgical conditions.
 Any patient who has been hospitalized under the care of the TBE service should come for follow-up after discharge.
 You may also require follow-up with other specialty physicians and/or your family physician.

-- How do I call the TBE clinic nurse?
+- How do I call the Trauma Burn Clinic Nurse?

 The nurse is available Monday - Friday from 8 am to 4:30 p.m.
 The phone number is (734) 936-5738.
 A message system is available 24 hours a day if the nurse is not readily available.
 Messages may also be faxed to (734) 647-8962.

-- How do I call the TBE physician?
+- How do I call the Trauma Burn physician?